 Instructions

-• Dip a slice of zucchini in the egg wash and transfer to the parmesan.
+• Dip the zucchini.
+Dip a slice of zucchini in the egg wash and transfer to the parmesan.
 Use your other hand to coat the zucchini in the cheese and transfer to the baking tray.
 Repeat this process until all zucchini are coated.

-• Bake for 25-30 minutes, flipping halfway through on the cut side.
-Serve immediately.
+• Bake for 25 to 30 minutes, flipping halfway through on the cut side.
+Serve immediately with the lemon parsley aioli.

 Lisa’s Tips